There are hundreds of locations to spend time with someone special along our canals and rivers.

 Trap Grounds Town Green, Oxford

 The Trap Grounds is an open space between the city centre and the northern suburbs along the Oxford Canal.
-It's a rich mosaic of wildlife habitats, including three acres of reed bed (a rare relic of a type of wetland habitat once abundant near Oxford) and seven acres of woodland and grassland which provides a huge space for you to lay down a picnic blanket.
+It's a rich mosaic of wildlife habitats, including three acres of reed bed (a rare relic of a type of wetland habitat once abundant near Oxford) and seven acres of woodland and grassland which provides a huge space for you to explore.

 Hatton Locks, Warwickshire